Supportive Housing

 A Project HOME resident using his key for the first time

-• Adults and children who have experienced homelessness, with an emphasis on persons who have histories of mental illness and substance use disorder
+• Adults, young-adults, and families who have experienced homelessness, with an emphasis on persons who have histories of mental illness and substance use disorder

 All residents have access to a wide-ranging array of services, including: